 Because these questions on the adjustment forms are overly broad, asking about the use of public benefits generally, including those that are not relevant to the public charge inquiry, the resulting responses and data collected must be considered flawed, unnecessary for the agency's functioning, and lacking in practical utility.

-Thank you for your consideration of these comments.
+We are grateful for your consideration of these comments.

 Sincerely,